-Msia Kibona Clark is an assistant professor in the Department of African Studies at Howard University.
+Msia Kibona Clark is assistant professor in the Department of African Studies at Howard University.
 She has been writing about and photographing African hip-hop culture since 2009.